hashicorp/terraform-provider-aws/website/docs/d/eks_cluster.html.markdown

 * `status` - The status of the EKS cluster.
 One of `CREATING`, `ACTIVE`, `DELETING`, `FAILED`.
 * `tags` - Key-value mapping of resource tags.
 * `version` - The Kubernetes server version for the cluster.
-* `vpc_config` - Nested attribute containing VPC configuration for the cluster.
+* `vpc_config` - Nested list containing VPC configuration for the cluster.
   * `endpoint_private_access` - Indicates whether or not the Amazon EKS private API server endpoint is enabled.
   * `endpoint_public_access` - Indicates whether or not the Amazon EKS public API server endpoint is enabled.
   * `security_group_ids` – List of security group IDs